June 8, 2025 – Day of Pentecost

 WE ARE THE BODY OF CHRIST IN THE WORLD, MADE NEW, SO LET’S GO SHARE THE GOOD NEWS!

-Reading synopsis from Sundays and Seasons.
+Thanksgiving for Baptism, Reading synopsis, Prayer of the Day (altered), and cover art from Sundays and Seasons.
 All rights reserved.
 Used by permission.
 Please visit our Web site at www.augsburgfortress.org.
 All music is used with permission under CCLI #3225965.